0910QiChen/DotNetCoreExercise/README.md

 - **Business Layer**: Implement a Business Layer decoupled from any specific ORM.
 - **API Layer**: Use Resources to avoid exposing models, employ AutoMapper for mapping, validate inputs with FluentValidation, and simplify API documentation with Swagger.

+- For more details, refer to the original exercise code by Andre Vitor Lopes, which uses .NET Core 3.0, [here](https://github.com/alopes2/Medium-MyMusic).
+Note that this example uses .NET 7.0.

 ## Exercise 2: .NET Core Authentication and Authorization

 In this exercise, we will secure a .NET Core 3+ API using Identity and JSON Web Tokens (JWT).
 The goal is to make the API more secure and manage user authentication and authorization effectively.